M66B/FairEmail/docs/FAQ-ko-rKR.md

 In most cases, the quick setup wizard will be able to automatically identify the correct configuration.

-If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email). 이를 위해 SSL/TLS 또는 STARTLS를 사용해야 하는 경우 IMAP 및 SMTP 서버 주소와 포트 번호가 필요합니다. 사용자 이름(항상 이메일 주소는 아님) 과 암호를 입력해야 합니다.
+If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
+For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

 Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.

-경우에 따라 계정에 대한 외부 액세스를 활성화하거나 특수(앱) 암호를 사용해야 합니다. 예를 들어, 2단계 인증을 사용할 수 있습니다.
+In some cases, you'll need to enable external access to your account and/or to use a special (app) password, for instance when two-factor authentication is enabled.

-인증 가능한 계정의 경우:
+For authorizing:

 * Gmail/ G Suite의 경우 [질문 6번](#user-content-faq6)을 확인하세요.
 * Outlook / Live / Hotmail의 경우 [질문 14번](#user-content-faq14)을 확인하세요.